Jat Sikh: Army recruits

-Major A.E Barstow comments, that due to their diet and their fondness for wrestling and weightlifting, they possessed good physical attributes for soldiery.
-According to R. W. Falcon, Jat Sikhs (alongside other Sikhs) were seen as a good source for recruitment.
-According to Captain A. H. Bingley they were particularly loyal soldiers.

 The Jat Sikh community has constituted an important source of recruits for the Indian Army.
-Many serve in the Indian Army, including the Jat Regiment, Sikh Regiment, Rajputana Rifles and the Grenadiers, where they have won many of the highest military awards for gallantry and bravery.
+Many serve in the Indian Army, including the Jat Regiment, Sikh Regiment, Rajputana Rifles and The Grenadiers, where they have won many of the highest military awards for gallantry and bravery.

 Agriculture

 In Punjab (India), Jat Sikhs are associated with agricultural pursuits and land ownership.
 They own more than 80%, and possibly as much as 95% of available agricultural land in Punjab.
 They often reside in the rural areas, and are economically influential in the state.
+A unique quirk among Jat Sikh clans is the agricultural practice of not allowing Jat Sikh women to work in the fields.

 Clans

 Jat Sikhs have various clans, known as a got (clan or sub-caste; gotra in Hindi), which come under a particular zaat (tribe or caste; jati in Hindi), in Punjabi.
 These clans generally claim descent from a common male ancestor, are usually exogamous (with some exceptions), and historically entire villages, and even clusters of villages, were often inhabited by entirely by a single clan.
 The purpose for this was to provide protection for members of a clan by watching over each-other and uniting as a common group against any potential adversary.
 Another reason is that members of a clan socially preferred their neighbours to also be from the same background as them.
+However, modern Jat Sikhs no longer feel affinity to others just because they share the same clan, as clan solidarity has died-out as a practice.
 Some Jat Sikh clans overlap with Hindu and Muslim Jat clans and clans may also be shared with other caste groups, such as Rajputs.
-Clans can be further subdivided by muhin (sub-clan or locality) and patti (street).
+Clans can be further subdivided by muhin (sub-clan or locality) and patti (residential sub-unit).
+However, the practice of recognising and being cognizant of smaller sub-divisions of a got (clan) has since died-out in the present-age and is no longer commonly practised among Jat Sikhs.
+The only practical function of Jat Clans in this present-day are for the purposes of selecting a marriage partner.